Midnight In Paris | 2011

 Monet lived on this estate from 1883 until his death in 1926.
 The Japanese-style wooden bridge, famous from his paintings, can be found in the water garden section.
 It's actually a copy, after the original bridge, which the artist commissioned from a local craftsman, had deteriorated beyond repair.
 About 50 miles northwest of Paris, you can comfortably visit Giverny, as a day trip from the city.

-In the City of Light itself, Gil and fiancée Inez (Rachel McAdams) stay with her parents at Hotel Le Bristol, 112 rue du Faubourg St Honoré (metro: Miromesnil).
+In the City of Light itself, Gil and fiancée Inez (Rachel McAdams) stay with her parents at Hotel Le Bristol, 112 rue du Faubourg St Honoré.
 Smack in the centre of the high fashion shopping street (Pierre Cardin, Hermès, Lanvin, Lacroix...), Le Bristol has been the Paris base of Hollywoodsters such as Kim Novak, Rita Hayworth and Charlie Chaplin.

 Equally upscale (even for Paris) is the restaurant where Gil rather vocally disagrees with Inez's Republican folks, and where smug know-all Paul (Michael Sheen) first puts in an appearance.
-It's Le Grande Véfour, 17 Rue du Beaujolais (metro: Bourse or Pyramides), tucked away behind the columns at the entrance to the gardens of the Palais Royale.
+It's Le Grande Véfour, 17 Rue du Beaujolais, tucked away behind the columns at the entrance to the gardens of the Palais Royale.
 Opened in 1784, the restaurant' boasts an impressive list of customers – many of whom have plaques marking their favourite tables – including Napoleon – and naturally Josephine – as well as writers Colette and Victor Hugo, philosopher Jean Paul Sartre and artist/film-maker Jean Cocteau.

 It's in the gardens at Versailles that Paul snidely dismisses Gil’s nostalgia as 'Golden Age Thinking'.
 Versailles is about 45 minute rail journey from Paris Austerlitz station – you can purchase a round-trip RER ticket (you can book a joint trip to include Giverny if you have limited time).

-The interior of the grand Palace of Versailles itself, built for Louis XIV, is glimpsed toward the end of the movie as the unfortunate detective hired to follow Gil finds himself seriously lost.
+The interior of the grand Chateau de Versailles itself, built for Louis XIV, is glimpsed toward the end of the movie as the unfortunate detective hired to follow Gil finds himself seriously lost.
 The palace is also seen in Milos Forman’s Valmont and Sofia Coppola’s Marie Antoinette.

-With the wedding on the horizon, Inez talks rings with her mother as they window shop at jewellery store Chophard, 1 place Vendome (metro: Tuileries) – a mere stone's throw from the Ritz.
+With the wedding on the horizon, Inez talks rings with her mother as they window shop at jewellery store Chopard, 1 place Vendome (metro: Tuileries) – a mere stone's throw from the Ritz.

 During a tour of the Musée Rodin in the Hotel Biron, 79 rue de Varenne (metro: Varenne), Paul contradicts the guide (a cameo from Carla Bruni) about the sculptor's wife and mistress.
 The Hotel Biron was Auguste Rodin's home from 1911 to his death in 1917, and he bequeathed his artworks to the nation on condition they be exhibited here.
 There’s an admission charge for the museum itself, but you can tour the gardens for only €1.

 Ever the showman, Dali spent at least one month of each year at Le Meurice.
 Determined to live up to his image as Master of the Surreal, he occasionally demanded a horse be sent to his room, or a herd of sheep, or flies caught from the Tuileries.
-That’s room service for you.
+Now that’s what I call room service.

 Understandably, this rarified life is getting all too much for Gil, who takes off alone for a breath of fresh air.